What Is Fractional Real Estate Investing?

 1. Purchase

-To facilitate the purchase of a property, a special purpose vehicle, such as a Limited Liability Company (LLC) or a Limited Liability Partnership (LLP) is set up for you, often by the investing platform.
+To facilitate the purchase of a property, a special-purpose vehicle, such as a Limited Liability Company (LLC) or a Limited Liability Partnership (LLP), is established for you, often by the investing platform.
 You then become the co-owner of the real estate property and share the benefits of ownership in proportion to the percentage of shares you own.
 Since the cost of entry is low with fractional real estate, you’ll rarely need a loan or financing to purchase.

 2. Maintenance

-The overall management and upkeep of the property is handled by a property management company, and the costs for this are split proportionally between the owners.
-The management company will often deal with the maintenance, upkeep, and repairs of the property, as well as finding tenants and drawing up contracts.
+A property management company handles the overall management and upkeep of the property, and the costs for this are split proportionally between the owners.
+The management company will typically handle the maintenance, upkeep, and repairs of the property, as well as finding tenants and drafting contracts.

 3. Sale